MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/make-external-data-available/create-a-dataset-incrementally-with-multiple-requests/workflow-create-a-dataset-incrementally-with-multiple-requests.md

 Endpoint: [POST /api/auth/login](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin)

-This endpoint allows the caller to authenticate with the MicroStrategy REST server.
+This endpoint allows the caller to authenticate with the Strategy REST server.
 You provide the information used to create the session in the body of the request; in this example, you use standard authentication so you need to provide username, password, and loginMode (which specifies the authentication mode to use).
 If you omit an optional field, the REST Server uses the default value.
 If the call is successful, the resulting HTTP response returns an HTTP status code 204 and a response header containing the authorization token that will be used in subsequent requests.

 Sample Request Header: